-Acadia National Park: 15 Top Hikes & Sights, Camping, and Where to Stay Nearby
+Acadia National Park: 16 Top Hikes & Things to Do

 See also: Where to Stay Near Acadia National Park

 The main drive through the park is the best way to get a full tour of its scenery, attractions, and natural wonders.
 Plenty of pull-offs along the 27-mile route provide stopping points for photographs, although traffic in these will be heavy in the summer.